 Having your car stolen can be incredibly scary, but fortunately, in many cases your car insurance will cover it.
 Full coverage car insurance policies, for instance, include theft and coverage for vandalism and physical damage.

-The most stolen vehicles are Chevrolet and Ford pick-ups followed by Honda Civics and Honda Accords, according to NICB numbers released in July 2022.
+The most stolen vehicles are Chevrolet and Ford pick-ups, followed by Honda Civics and Honda Accords, according to NICB numbers released in July 2022.

 - Some endorsements, like gap insurance and new car replacement, can also come in handy in the event of theft.

-- If your car is stolen, you will likely be paid based on the ACV of your vehicle, minus your comprehensive coverage deductible.
+- If your car is stolen, you will likely be paid based on the ACV of your vehicle minus your comprehensive coverage deductible.

 Types of car insurance that cover theft

-In most cases, a full coverage car insurance policy will offer protection in the event of theft.
+In most cases, a full-coverage car insurance policy will offer protection in the event of theft.
 But if you have a minimum coverage policy with liability coverage only, you’re probably out of luck.

 Here are a few types of car insurance that will cover your vehicle if it gets stolen.

 The only standard type of car insurance that covers vehicle theft is comprehensive insurance, which you get with a full coverage policy.
-Full coverage car insurance also includes collision, liability, and medical payments coverage.
+Full coverage car insurance also includes collision, liability and medical payments coverage.

-Comprehensive insurance covers non-collision claims such as theft or fire, as well hitting an animal or suffering a hit from a fallen tree during a storm.
+Comprehensive insurance covers non-collision claims such as theft or fire, as well as hitting an animal or suffering a hit from a fallen tree during a storm.